akeneo/pim-helpcenter/content/md/administration/catalog-volume-monitoring.md

 The `Axes regarding the variant modeling` section gathers the number of product models and [variant products](what-about-products-variants.html).

 ::: ee
-In the Entreprise Edition, there is an additional section called `Axes on assets` that will give you the volume regarding [assets](work-with-assets.html).
+In the Enterprise Edition, there is an additional section called `Axes on assets` that will give you the volume regarding [assets](work-with-assets.html).
 :::

 ## The alerts